ts-stack/starter/README.md

 # About the project

-This is TypeScript starter project.
+This is TypeScript starter project with ESM settings.